Why we like Vietnam

 A holiday to Vietnam is all about variety.
 Vietnam combines culture, friendly people and beautiful landscapes, making a holiday to Vietnam an increasingly popular option.
 Added to this, there are now direct flights from the UK to Vietnam and once you're there its increasingly efficient infrastructure makes it easy to travel around.
 Vietnam also offers fabulous hotels which reflect the culture and architecture of each region and some superb beach resorts to unwind at the end of your trip.
 The food, even in the simplest of restaurants, is divine.

 What to expect on your Vietnam holiday

-Perhaps the most noticeable factor is that once you move north of the centre point, Vietnam has a more authentic feel with hundreds of bicycles, ladies in the traditional ao dai and delicious street food for which the north is famous.
-It is also in the north that the French influence is most noticeable particularly in the architecture of old Hanoi.
+The further north you travel, the more authentic feel Vietnam has, with thousands of bicycles, women wearing the traditional ao dai and delicious street food for which the area is famous.
+It is also in the north that the French influence is most noticeable, particularly in the architecture of old Hanoi.